-Here are the best resin safety tips when working with resin and epoxy resin.
-Resin has become an extremely popular medium for creating pieces of art such as jewelry, resin pour paintings, bookmarks, geode resin art, coasters, resin tumblers, resin cups, cutting boards, jewelry boxes, river tables, and resin countertops.
+Epoxy resin has become an extremely popular medium for creating pieces of art such as DIY resin jewelry, resin paintings, bookmarks, geode resin art, resin coasters, resin tumblers, resin cups, cutting boards, jewelry boxes, river tables and resin countertops.

 Resin safety involves knowing all of the safety precautions one should take when creating resin art, as well as the potential risks to the body if working with resin when not using proper resin safety equipment.

-Resin safety includes wearing proper gloves, respirator, having the right ventilation and more.
+Resin safety includes wearing a respirator for epoxy resin, proper gloves, having the right ventilation with fresh air exchanges and more.

 When using resin, there are areas of the body that should be safely protected from the possible effects of resin, and these include:

 Let's get into some more details about resin safety.

 Of course, these are safety recommendations and it is your own choice and responsibility to look into what you personally need and want to use for your personal protective equipment (PPE) when working with resin, and each brand and type of resin has its own recommendations as well.